HojdaAdelin/PermCrypt/README.md

 clever.moveFile();

 ```
-## To acces these functions you need to craete an object of the library main class.
+## To acces these functions you need to create an object of the library main class.
 ## The main class is "CleverCpp"